Home textile exporters demand release of pending RoSCTL dues

 The Home Textile Exporters' Welfare Association (HEWA) has demanded the government to release pending dues under a taxes and levies rebate scheme.
-In March, the government had announced the Rebate of State and Central Taxes and Levies on Export of Garments and Made-ups (RoSCTL) scheme which provides rebate on all embedded taxes on exports, but HEWA claimed exporters are yet to receive the refunds from this scheme which are pending since last 7 months.
+In March, the government had announced the Rebate of State and Central Taxes and Levies on Export of Garments and Made-ups (RoSCTL) scheme, which provides rebate on all embedded taxes on exports, but HEWA claimed exporters are yet to receive the refunds from this scheme which are pending for the past 7 months.

 "Release of RoSCTL will give instant liquidity to exporters to complete the pending as well as new orders," the association said in the memorandum.
 It said that in case there is a delay in doling out the RoSCTL payments, it will lead to cancellation of orders.